What is Test Case: Examples With Best Practices

 • Try to keep the number of test steps as minimal as possible.

-• It is always preferred to run the test case in real browsers, OS, and devices.
-Therefore, ensuring your websites and web apps work seamlessly on multiple browsers, and OS combinations is important.
+• It is always preferred to run the test case in real browsers, devices, and platforms.
+Therefore, ensuring your websites and web apps work seamlessly on multiple browser and OS combinations is important.

 Conclusion

 We have learned about test cases, ways to write, and related concepts.
-Going through this guide will give you complete information on test cases.
+This guide will give you complete information on test cases.
 Some key takeaways from this tutorial include the importance of using a consistent format, writing detailed test steps, including all necessary information, and covering all possible scenarios.

 Who writes test cases?

-Software developers and testers write unit testing cases to check individual units like procedures and functions.
+Software developers and testers write unit testing cases to check individual units, such as procedures and functions.

 When do we create a test case?